MichelML/michelml/README.md

 - copy medium reading experience for blog posts
 - fix blog post bug

-# Avoid
-- using dangerouslySetInnerHTML on typography component

 # BLOG POST IDEAS
 - every angle on how to study intelligence
 - thought on complexity vs not knowing